HZcohort/DiNetxify/README.md

 - `n_process` (*int, default=1*): Specifies the number of parallel processes to use for the analysis.
 Multiprocessing is enabled when `n_process` is set to a value greater than one.
 - `correction` (*str, default='bonferroni'*): Method for comorbidity network analysis p-value correction from the statsmodels.stats.multitest.multipletests.
 Available methods are: none : no correction bonferroni : one-step correction sidak : one-step correction holm-sidak : step down method using Sidak adjustments holm : step-down method using Bonferroni adjustments simes-hochberg : step-up method (independent) hommel : closed method based on Simes tests (non-negative) fdr_bh : Benjamini/Hochberg (non-negative) fdr_by : Benjamini/Yekutieli (negative) fdr_tsbh : two stage fdr correction (non-negative) fdr_tsbky : two stage fdr correction (non-negative) See https://www.statsmodels.org/dev/generated/statsmodels.stats.multitest.multipletests.html for more details.
 - `cutoff` (*float, default=0.05*): The significance threshold for adjusted comorbidity network analysis p-values.
 - `log_file` (*str, default=None*): Path and prefix for the text file where log will be recorded.
-If None, the log will be written to the temporary files directory with file prefix of DiseaseNet_trajectory_. **kwargs Analysis option enforce_time_interval : bool, default=True If set to True, applies the specified minimum and maximum time intervals when determining the D2 outcome among individuals diagnosed with D1.
-These time interval requirements should be defined using the DiseaseNetPy.DiseaseNetworkData.disease_pair() function.
-Additional keyword argument to define the required columns in 'comorbidity_strength_result' and 'binomial_test_result': phecode_d1_col : str, default='phecode_d1' Name of the column in 'comorbidity_strength_result' and 'binomial_test_result' that specifies the phecode identifiers for disease 1 of the disease pair. phecode_d2_col : str, default='phecode_d2' Name of the column in 'comorbidity_strength_result' and 'binomial_test_result' that specifies the phecode identifiers for disease 2 of the disease pair. significance_phi_col : str, default='phi_p_significance' Name of the column in 'comorbidity_strength_result' that indicates the significance of phi-correlation for each disease pair. significance_RR_col : str, default='RR_p_significance' Name of the column in 'comorbidity_strength_result' that indicates the significance of RR for each disease pair. significance_binomial_col : str default='binomial_p_significance' Name of the column in 'binomial_test_result' that indicates the significance of binomial test for each disease pair.
-RPCN Method Parameters: alpha : non-negative scalar The weight multiplying the l1 penalty term for other diseases covariates.
-Ignored if 'auto_penalty' is enabled. auto_penalty : bool, default=True If 'True', automatically determines the best 'alpha' based on model AIC value. alpha_range : tuple, default=(1,15) When 'auto_penalty' is True, search the optimal 'alpha' in this range. scaling_factor : positive scalar, default=1 The scaling factor for the alpha when 'auto_penalty' is True.
-PCN_PCA Method Parameters: n_PC : int, default=5 Fixed number of principal components to include in each model. explained_variance : float Cumulative explained variance threshold to determine the number of principal components.
+If None, the log will be written to the temporary files directory with file prefix of DiseaseNet_trajectory_.
+- `**kwargs` Analysis option
+  - `enforce_time_interval` : bool, default=True If set to True, applies the specified minimum and maximum time intervals when determining the D2 outcome among individuals diagnosed with D1.
+These time interval requirements should be defined using the `DiseaseNetPy.DiseaseNetworkData.disease_pair()` function.
+  - `phecode_d1_col` : str, default='phecode_d1' Name of the column in `comorbidity_strength_result` and `binomial_test_result` that specifies the phecode identifiers for disease 1 of the disease pair.
+  - `phecode_d2_col` : str, default='phecode_d2' Name of the column in `comorbidity_strength_result` and `binomial_test_result` that specifies the phecode identifiers for disease 2 of the disease pair.
+  - `significance_phi_col` : str, default='phi_p_significance' Name of the column in `comorbidity_strength_result` that indicates the significance of phi-correlation for each disease pair.
+  - `significance_RR_col` : str, default='RR_p_significance' Name of the column in `comorbidity_strength_result` that indicates the significance of RR for each disease pair.
+  - `significance_binomial_col` : str default='binomial_p_significance' Name of the column in `binomial_test_result` that indicates the significance of binomial test for each disease pair.
+  - `alpha` : non-negative scalar The weight multiplying the l1 penalty term for other diseases covariates.
+Ignored if `auto_penalty` is enabled.
+  - `auto_penalty` : bool, default=True If `True`, automatically determines the best `alpha` based on model AIC value.
+  - `alpha_range` : tuple, default=(1,15) When `auto_penalty` is True, search the optimal `alpha` in this range.
+  - `scaling_factor` : positive scalar, default=1 The scaling factor for the `alpha` when 'auto_penalty' is True.
+  - `n_PC` : int, default=5 Fixed number of principal components to include in each model.
+  - `explained_variance` : float Cumulative explained variance threshold to determine the number of principal components.
 Overrides 'n_PC' if specified.

 #### Function: `trajectory_multipletests`